-11.(1) Taxes are due and payable on or before July 2 of the taxation year in which they are levied.

-(2) Taxes must be paid at the office of the First Nation during normal business hours, by cheque, money order or cash.

-(3) Payment of taxes made by cheque or money order must be made payable to the N'Quatqua First Nation.
+- 13.(1) Taxes are due and payable on or before May 31 of the taxation year in which they are levied. - (2) Taxes must be paid at the office of the First Nation during normal business hours, by cheque, money order or cash. - (3) Payment of taxes made by cheque or money order must be made payable to Tobique.